Qildeli/book_giveaway_service/README.md

 # Book Giveaway Service API

 ## Overview
-Welcome to the Book Giveaway Service API.
-This service allows registered users to offer books for free and claim books offered by others.
+Book Giveaway Service API allows registered users to offer books for free and claim books offered by others.
 Non-registered users can view the list of available books.
 This repository includes user registration, book management, supporting resources, and more.

 ## Table of Contents
 - [Features](#key-features)